UKCloud/documentation/articles/other/other-ref-best-practice-guide.md

 This section provides some best practices to ensure you get the most out of UKCloud for VMware.

-### Supported Browsers
+###  Using a supported browser

-Currently supported browsers for VMware are recent versions (usually within the last 3 releases) of Firefox, Chrome and Edge.
-IE11 and Safari are not supported.
+VMware Cloud Director currently supports recent versions (usually within the last 3 releases) of the following browsers:

+- Mozilla Firefox

+- Google Chrome

+- Microsoft Edge

+Microsoft Internet Explorer 11 and Safari are not supported.
+If you use one of these unsupported browsers you may encounter problems when performing tasks in Cloud Director.

 ### Removing out of date snapshots